patcon/nodescription.net-v2/notes.md

 ---
 {% include title.html name="2021-05-04" %}

 **Note:** I have no desire to create any of the conditions I speak about in this post.
 I'm quite eager to be wrong...!
+My usual process is to learn something about the universe, and to find it quite ugly and brutal at first, but then to learn about a way to frame it as something beautiful and poetic (as the universe deserves).
+I feel the words below are a bit on a brutal side at the moment, unfortunately...!

 Why am I _not_ a rationalist?
 I don't actually think that the universe favours rationalist thought.